Options Pricing under Bayesian MS-VAR Process: Term Structure Models

-The instantaneous forward rate is defined by $f_{v,u}:=f_{v,u,u+1}$, corresponding to the forward rates over one period.
-In terms of the instantaneous forward rate, the price at time $t$ of a zero--coupon bond with maturity $u$ is represented by
+A log instantaneous forward rate is defined by $\tilde{f}_{v,u}:=\tilde{f}_{v,u,u+1}$, corresponding to the log forward rates over one period.
+In terms of the log instantaneous forward rate, the price at time $v$ of a zero--coupon bond with maturity $u$ is represented by